campus-experts/awesome-campus-expert/readme.md

 ### Slide Resources
 - [FsReveal](https://github.com/fsprojects/FsReveal) - FsReveal allows you to write beautiful slides in Markdown and brings F# to the reveal.js web presentation framework.

+## Writing

+Resources for writing and maintaining technical documentation

+### Visualisation

+- [Apiary](https://apiary.io/) - Powerful API Design Stack.
+Built for Developers.

+### Tools

+- [nanoc](https://nanoc.ws/) - Nanoc is a static-site generator, fit for building anything from a small personal blog to a large corporate website. (used by GitHub on their own docs)
+- [Sphinx](http://www.sphinx-doc.org/en/stable/) - Sphinx is a tool that makes it easy to create intelligent and beautiful documentation, originally created for the Python documentation.

 ## Contribute